In pics how India celebrates Karthik Purnima, Dev Deepawali, with ‘Boita Bandana’, Kartikeya puja

 The Dev Deepawali is celebrated every year at the holy city of Varanasi in Uttar Pradesh with great enthusiasm and religious fervor.
 It falls on the full moon of the Hindu month of Karthika (November - December) and takes place fifteen days after Diwali.

-Devotees on this religious day gathers in huge numbers in a flock at the ghats of river- Ganga, Saryu, Mandakini, Yamuna and Ghaghara to take a holy dip on this occasion at different places of the state including Mathura, Varanasi, Prayagraj, Ayodhya, Chitrakoot, Bareilly and Garh Mukteshwar along with others.
+Devotees on this religious day gather in huge numbers in a flock at the ghats of rivers- Ganga, Saryu, Mandakini, Yamuna and Ghaghara to take a holy dip on this occasion at different places of the state including Mathura, Varanasi, Prayagraj, Ayodhya, Chitrakoot, Bareilly and Garh Mukteshwar along with others.

 Karthik Snan (holy bath)